 He was convinced that Vitamin C was the answer to virtually every ailment, including cancer.
-By giving his patients 10,000 mg or more of Vitamin C daily, he was able to successfully treat those with cancer.
+By giving his patients 10,000 mg or more of Vitamin C daily, he was able to successfully treat even this dreaded disease.

-If you're worried about ebola or some other plague during a collapse, EMP or other crises, then stock up on Vitamin C. It's your greatest arsenal against communicable diseases.
+If you're worried about ebola or some other plague during a collapse, EMP, or other crises, stock up on Vitamin C. It's your greatest arsenal against communicable diseases.

 Dr. William J. McCormick, an early pioneer in Vitamin C therapy, warned that a deficiency in Vitamin C makes you susceptible to communicable illnesses, including tuberculosis, pneumonia, diphtheria, scarlet fever, whooping cough, rheumatic fever, and typhoid fever.
 Taking huge quantities of Vitamin C will help heal these illnesses.

-Dr. McCormick argued that in the 1600s, those with scurvy had a high risk of contacting the plague.
-He also wrote that the symptoms of scurvy are virtually identical with those of leukemia.
+Dr. McCormick argued that in the 1600s, those with scurvy had a high risk of contracting the plague.
+He also wrote that the symptoms of scurvy are virtually identical to those of leukemia.
 Both, he said, could be cured by large doses of Vitamin C.

 An insufficient amount of Vitamin C weakens the walls of arteries.
 Eventually, the walls will leak and arteries will bleed into themselves, causing blood clots to form, leading to strokes and heart attacks.
 Taking large doses of Vitamin C might not only prevent these problems but might also bring about a cure.

 The worse that could happen is you get the runs.
 To keep that from happening, listen to your body.
 When you get tummy rumblings and loose stools, then it's time to stop.
-That's known as taking Vitamin C to the the absorption rate, or to the point where your body no longer needs any more vitamin C and is expelling it from your body.
+That's known as taking Vitamin C to the absorption rate, or to the point where your body no longer needs any more vitamin C and is expelling it from your body.

 That means, depending on how sick you are, you might need more than 100,000 mg of Vitamin C daily.

 Need more convincing?
 Read what Andrew Saul of Doctor Yourself says.